MikeOSS and the New Bargaining Power in Legal AI

 For each major practice area, ask: how hard is it for clients to solve this another way?
 The competitor may not be another firm, but a $20/month subscription.
 If the honest answer is “not very hard,” that area is more exposed than you may be treating it.

 The most at-risk work is process-driven: matters where clients with the right tool and some internal capacity can reach an acceptable result without you.
 Think work that follows a predictable process and produces a predictable result.
-The work least at risk requires judgment the client cannot buy off the shelf.
-Matters where the stakes are material and getting it wrong costs far more than the tool costs to try.
-Most firms have both.
-The question is whether you know which is which.
+The work least at risk requires judgment that the client cannot buy off the shelf, especially where the stakes are material and getting it wrong costs far more than the tool costs to try.
+Most firms have both: the question is whether you know which is which.

 If your firm is smaller, you have a real advantage here.
 Close client relationships are an early-warning system, but only if you use them that way.
 Ask clients directly what they are handling without you.
 Learn what tools or services they are already using.
 Knowing this before you need it gives you time to respond.